 History buffs won’t want to miss the chance to discover Kure Beach’s rich coastal history.
 Spend an afternoon wandering around Fort Fisher State Historic Site, home of the largest amphibious battle of the Civil War.
 The remaining portion of the gigantic Fort Fisher earthworks, a restored palisade fence and an impressive seacoast gun are all waiting to be explored, in addition to the on-site museum.

 Originally built in 1923 by the son of Kure Beach’s founder, the Kure Beach Fishing Pier is one of the oldest fishing piers on the East Coast.
 Open 24 hours a day through Nov.
 29, anglers can reel in flounder, Spanish mackerel, drum and more.
 If being on the water is more your style, glide through Kure Beach’s waters on a kayak adventure to Shark Tooth Island with the expert guides at Kayak Carolina.
 Comb through the sand to head home with a collection of highly coveted sharks’ teeth.
-After your day of adventure, unwind with seafood alfredo, Italian gumbo and a bottle of wine to go from Freddie’s Restaurant, a local gem serving authentic Italian cuisine.
+After your day of adventure, unwind with seafood alfredo, Italian gumbo and a bottle of wine at Freddie’s Restaurant, a local gem serving authentic Italian cuisine.